campa-consortium/pals/source/parameters/magneticmultipole.md

 Furthermore, the field and normalized values can be given in terms of the integrated strength.
-Integrated values are specified with the letter
-`L` appended at the end of the name.
+Integrated values are specified with the letter `Length` appended at the end of the name.
 Example:
 ```{code} yaml
 MagneticMultipoleP:
   tilt7: 0.7        - Tilt of 7th order multiple